Vegan For Life

 - High iron stores and higher intakes of heme iron are associated with a higher risk of type 2 diabetes.

-- Heme iron intakes are associated with colon cancer, while non-heme iron is not.
+- Heme iron intake is associated with colon cancer, while non-heme iron is not.

-- Iron supplementation of < 20 mg/day is not associated with colon cancer (in women, anyway).
+- Iron supplementation of < 20 mg/day is not associated with colon cancer (studied in women).

 - High iron serum ferritin levels are not associated with cardiovascular disease or increased mortality.